 Caecal volvulus accounts for ~10% of all intestinal volvuluses, and generally occur in somewhat younger patients than with a sigmoid volvulus, most being 30-60 years old.
 There are two predisposing factors that are important for the development of a caecal volvulus:

-- There must be a developmental failure of peritoneal fixation, allowing the proximal colon to be free and mobile (only occurs in 11-25% of the population).
+- a developmental failure of peritoneal fixation allows the proximal colon to be free and mobile: this occurs in 11-25% of the population

-- Restriction of the bowel at a fixed point within the abdomen that serves as a fulcrum for rotation, e.g. adhesion, abdominal mass, scarring from calcified lymph nodes.
+- restriction of the bowel at a fixed point within the abdomen, acting as a fulcrum for rotation, e.g. adhesion, abdominal mass, scarring from calcified lymph nodes

 In ~50% of the patients, the caecum twists in the axial plane, rotating clockwise or counter-clockwise around its long axis and appearing in the right lower quadrant.